-The Safety Inspector will visit your vessel and carry out a thorough check of the boat and its equipment as per the requirements set out in these regulations.
-An inspection certificate will be issued once the Safety Inspector is satisfied that the boat has met the required standard.
+The safety inspector will visit your vessel and carry out a thorough check of the boat and its equipment as per the requirements set out in these regulations.
+An inspection certificate will be issued once the safety inspector is satisfied that the boat has met the required standard.
+Please allow plenty of time for an appointment.